-This brief tutorial shows students and new users how to hide or disable user list on Ubuntu logon screen.
+This brief tutorial shows students and new users how to hide or disable the user list on the Ubuntu login screen.

 By default, when you install Ubuntu lists all user accounts on the logon screen.
-All users are listed, and each user can select their account name on the list and login by typing the correct password.
+All users are listed, and each user can select their account name on the list and log in by typing in the correct password.

-If you want users to type both their username and password – (this can add another layer of security), simply disable user list on the logon screen.
+If you want users to type their username and password – (this can add another layer of security), simply disable the user list on the logon screen.

-If you’re a student or new user looking for a Linux system to start with, the easiest place to start is Ubuntu Linux OS.
+If you’re a student or new user looking for a Linux system, the easiest place to start is Ubuntu Linux OS.
 It’s a great Linux operating system for beginners and folks looking for easier Linux distribution to use.

-Ubuntu is an open-source Linux operating systems that runs on desktops, laptops, server and other devices.
+Ubuntu is an open-source Linux operating system that runs on desktops, laptops, servers, and other devices.

-To get started with disabling user list on Ubuntu logon screen, follow the steps below:
+To get started with disabling the user list on the Ubuntu login screen, follow the steps below:

-For security minded professionals, removing user list on the logon screen is another way to provide security to desktops.
+For security-minded professionals, removing the user list on the logon screen is another way to provide security to desktops.

 To do that on Ubuntu, simply run the commands below to open the greeter configuration file.